 - Coffees grown at high altitudes tend to be more acidic.
 Typically, your best flavored low acid coffees will be grown at low altitudes which is one of the reasons why there are so many Sumatran varieties on the list

 - Dark Roast coffees frequently taste less acidic than lighter roasts.
 However, the reason for this isn't because dark roasts are inherently less acidic.
-The result of this is that A 2010 study found that dark roast coffee tends to be gentler on the stomach than light roasts because being subject to an extended roast time produces an ingredient that prevents hydrochloric acid build up in the stomach.
+The result a 2010 study found that dark roast coffee tends to be gentler on the stomach than light roasts.
+This is because the dark roasted beans which are subject to a longer roast time produces an ingredient that prevents hydrochloric acid build up in the stomach.

 - If you're looking for the low acid coffee, you'll want to avoid Robusta beans at all costs.
 Robusta coffee beans are hardy beans that contain much higher levels of caffeine and acid than their Arabica counterparts.